 If a homebuyer hires an attorney at a law firm to assist in purchasing real estate, another attorney in the same law firm could not represent the homeowner who is selling the home.
-The reason is obvious.
+The reason is apparent.
 It is a conflict of interest.

-In a traditional real estate firm, when one agent represents a seller and another real estate agent at the same company represents a buyer that is purchasing (or offering on) the same home, this conflicted representation is called dual agency.
+In a traditional real estate firm, when one agent represents a seller and another real estate agent at the same company represents a buyer purchasing (or offering on) the same home, this conflicted representation is called dual agency.
 Dual agency must be disclosed and consented to in Massachusetts and New Hampshire.

 A homebuyer must consent to designated buyer agency.
-The designated buyer agent does owe the homebuyer loyalty, full disclosure, confidentiality, reasonable care, obedience to lawful instruction and other duties; however, no other agents affiliated with the same real estate company will represent the buyer.
-In fact, the other agents will not owe the buyer loyalty, full disclosure, confidentiality or the other duties mentioned above.
+The designated buyer agent does owe the homebuyer loyalty, full disclosure, confidentiality, reasonable care, obedience to lawful instruction, and other duties; however, no other agents affiliated with the same real estate company will represent the buyer.
+In fact, the other agents will not owe the buyer loyalty, full disclosure, confidentiality, or the other duties mentioned above.

-An exclusive buyer agent is a real estate agent that only represents homebuyers and who works at a company that does not list properties of any kind for sale.
+An exclusive buyer agent is a real estate agent that only represents home buyers and who works at a company that does not list properties of any kind for sale.
 To be a true exclusive buyer agent, every agent at the company must be an exclusive buyer agent.
 In other words, there is not any possibility of designated agency or dual agency.

 Third, because they work at a company that does not list homes for sale, there are never incentives (tangible or otherwise) to sell a colleague's "in-house" listing.
-An exclusive buyer agent is always on the homebuyer's side, looking out only for their buyer client's best interest without any regard for what the seller may want or need.
+An exclusive buyer agent is always on the homebuyer's side, looking out only for their buyer client's best interest without regard for what the seller may want or need.